-Economic Conditions The Company's revenue and profitability are impacted by general economic conditions.
-These economic conditions include inflation, levels of employment, costs of borrowing, household debt, political uncertainty and government regulation, the impact of natural disasters, war or acts of terrorism, pandemics, changes in interest rates, tax rates, or exchange rates, and access to consumer credit.
+Economic Conditions The Company's revenue, profitability, brand and reputation may be impacted by general economic conditions.
+These economic conditions include inflation, price increases from suppliers, levels of employment, costs of borrowing, household debt, political uncertainty and government regulation, the impact of natural disasters, war or acts of terrorism, pandemics, changes in interest rates, tax rates, or exchange rates, and access to consumer credit.
 A number of these conditions could negatively impact consumer spending.
-As a result, these economic conditions may adversely impact demand for the Company's products and services which could adversely affect the Company's operations or financial performance.
+As a result, these economic conditions may adversely impact demand for the Company's products and services which could adversely affect the Company's operations, financial performance, brand or reputation.